MapsPeople/docs/collections/_api/v1/index.md

 * Venue and Building geodata will disregard the floor index and will be given based on the latitude/logitude alone.
 * Floor and Room geodata will respect the floor index and will return if the latitude/logitude intersects AND the given floorindex matches
 * If no matches where found, an empty list will be returned
-* Floor indexes can be viewed in the CMS under Data Management -> Buildings.
+* Floor indexes can be viewed in the CMS under the Building's detail page.
 * For a geodata object of type `"floor"` its `baseTypeProperties.administrativeid` property contains the floor index.

 Mandatory parameters: